 Health Systems Science and Interprofessional Practice

 Health care is a team sport.
-This is most clearly the case in Psychiatry, where we work together as teams of disciplines, each bringing key expertise to patient care; physicians, nurses, psychologists, social workers, occupational therapists and other professionals (both learners and faculty) reflect the interprofessional ethos critical to optimal care delivery.
-In addition, through patient encounters, students are exposed to health systems topics such as population health, quality and safety, health care finance, value-based care, and health disparities.
+This is most clearly the case in Psychiatry, where we work together as teams of disciplines, each bringing key expertise to patient care; physicians, nurses, psychologists, pharmacists, social workers, and other professionals (both learners and faculty) reflect the interprofessional ethos critical to optimal care delivery.
+In addition, through patient encounters, students are exposed to health systems topics such as population health, quality and safety, equity value-based care, health disparities, and clinical informatics, including telehealth.